armadito/armadito-av/modules/module5_2/README.md

 The sources of the module 5.2 are divided into:

 - the analysis code, maintained in a separate git repo
-- this code, which acts as 'glue' between the analysis code and libuhuru
+- this code, which acts as 'glue' between the analysis code and libarmadito

 The analysis code repository must be cloned before running the configure script.
 Once this clone done, a symbolic link must be created in the src/